zakame/chef-perlbrew/README.md

 RESOURCES / PROVIDERS
 ---------------------
 ### perlbrew
-This LWRP provides actions to install / remove perlbrew using the directory specified in the `node['perlbrew']['perlbrew_root']` attribute.
+This resource provides actions to install / remove perlbrew using the directory specified in the `node['perlbrew']['perlbrew_root']` attribute.

 * Actions